victorezealuma/Telecom-Customer-Churn-Analysis-/README.md

 ## Business Questions
 Stakeholders raised questions and our analysis provided powerful insights and solutions.
 These include:
 1. What is the overall churn rate for the business?
+Based on the overall analysis, we realized 26% of customer were churned.
 2. What were the main factors contributing to customer churn?
+Main factors contributing to churn are poor technical support, payment method issues, Internet service and contract type.
-3. How does customer satisfaction impact churn?
+4. How does customer satisfaction impact churn?
+Customer satisfaction was negatively impacted majorly as a result poor technical support and potential issue with current payments method.

 ## Recommendations and retention strategies